labalexandris/Wayfarre/README.md

 # 🧭 Wayfarre

-**Chart your course, pin your adventures.**

-Wayfarre is a beautiful, map-based travel planner for visualizing and organizing your journeys.
-Pin destinations, group by day, and craft your perfect itinerary—all with a stunning, responsive UI.
+Wayfarre is a map-based travel planner for visualizing and organizing your journeys.
+Pin destinations, group by day, and craft your perfect itinerary.

 ---